 Replacing the felt on a pool table will definitely cost in the hundreds of dollars.
 Most of the time, replacement costs between $300 and $500 depending on the size of the table and quality of felt.

-You can save some money by buying a piece of felt at Pooldawg and refelting the table yourself, but it is not recommended.
+You can save some money by buying a piece of felt and refelting the table yourself, but it is not recommended.
 Even a small mistake can lead to an annoyingly imperfect playing surface.
 But if you’re comfortable with DIY methods and have thoroughly researched the process, it is possible and will save you a couple hundred dollars.